Schools

 If your child is not qualified to attend any of the national programmes they can attend one of the introductory programmes.
 These are flexible in terms of the pace, scope and content of studies.
 Introductory programmes also have to be adaptable to your child’s previous knowledge and needs

-Special needs upper secondary school is for young people with intellectual disabilities aged 16-20.
-It runs for four years.
-There are national programs and individual programs to choose from.
+Special needs upper secondary school is intended for young people aged between 16 and 20 who have an intellectual impairment or have suffered a brain injury.
+It is a four-year education.
+There are national programmes and individual programmes to choose from.

 In preparatory class your child studies various subjects at the same time as s/he is taught the basics of the Swedish language.
 The aim of having your child study one or several subjects in preparatory class is for him/her to be able to join lessons in the ordinary class as soon as possible.